-JLARC staff interviewed five stakeholder groups who represented recipients or providers of DBHDS services: Mental Health America of Virginia, the disAbility Law Center of Virginia, the Virginia Association of Community Services Boards, National Alliance on Mental Illness-Virginia, and the Arc.
-The topics of those interviews were their use of OSIG's DBHDS oversight reports, understanding of its complaint function, and opinions on OSIG's role.
+JLARC staff interviewed five stakeholder groups who represented recipients or providers of DBHDS services: Mental Health America of Virginia, the disAbility Law Center of Virginia, the Virginia Association of Community Services Boards, National Alliance on Mental Illness-Virginia, and the Arc of Virginia.
+Interview topics included these groups' use of OSIG's DBHDS oversight reports, understanding of its complaint function, and opinions on OSIG's role.